qualcomm-qrb-ros/qrb_ros_samples/workflow/clothing_assistant/README.md

 - Search Clothing with Pictures (I want the clothing with same feeling of this pic)
 - Search Clothing with Text
 - Search Metadata with Pictures
+- Use SQLite3 to build vector store, file_name as index

 ## Example Outputs